 ❱❱ $100 trains two volunteer instructors.

-Volunteer opportunities: Volunteer teachers lead classroom instruction 2-3 times a week per three-month semester.
+Volunteer opportunities: Volunteer teachers lead classroom instruction two to three times a week per three-month semester.
 Class aides support learners in the classroom once or twice a week.
 Tutors provide supplemental instruction before or after class.
 Assessment specialists assess learners for appropriate program placement and measure their progress six times a year.
 Others help with class registration, outreach, office tasks and special projects.
 Unpaid internships are available to students over 18.

 What a donation can do: